g0730n/GORK/README.md

 - [x] Determine whether or not a variable is a BUILTIN function, if so, do not add it to the variable table.
 - [x] Determine whether or not variable on the STACK is already stored in VARIABLE TABLE, if so, do not re-add it.
 - [ ] If variable on STACK is already in VARIABLE TABLE, update it's value, shrinking or growing VARIABLE TABLE if type/length of variable data is different than before.
+- [ ] Functions to evaluate whole expressions
+- [ ] Functions to parse functions when called
 - [x] Functions to convert from any number type to another.
 - [x] When storing a FUNCTION in the variable table, store the address it's function code starts in PROGRAM MEMORY.
 - [ ] Use of SYMBOLS/WHITESPACE for flexible code style.